genesistoxical/drop-icons/README.md

 <a href="#"><img src="docs/assets/Drop-Icons-Options.gif"/></a>

 ## Installer
-To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [Installer src](Installer-src) folder.
+To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [installer src](/installer%20src) folder.
 You just need to open the project (Installer.iss) and compile it, unless you want to make a change.
 When finished, it will leave a folder called Output in the same location.

 **Portable with 7zip.bat** allows you to quickly zip the portable version and remove unnecessary files.
 It only works with [7zip](https://www.7-zip.org/).